2025 Potomac River mid-air collision: Accident

 At 8:43 p.m.
-EST (01:43 UTC), as American Airlines Flight 5342 was flying a visual approach to runway 1, it made initial contact with the Reagan National control tower.
+EST (2025-01-30T01:43 UTC), as American Airlines Flight 5342 was flying a visual approach to runway 1, it made initial contact with the Reagan National control tower.
 The controller asked if the crew could switch to runway 33.
 The crew accepted the request and were subsequently cleared to land on runway 33.
 The helicopter was about 1.1 nmi west of the Key Bridge following Helicopter Route 1 to Helicopter Route 4.
 At 8:46 p.m., around two minutes before the collision, the controller called the helicopter crew, advising them of a CRJ700, at an altitude of 1200 ft south of the Woodrow Wilson Memorial Bridge, circling runway 33.
 The part of the transmission advising that the CRJ was "circling" was not captured by the helicopter's cockpit voice recorder (CVR) and may not have been heard by the helicopter crew.
 The helicopter crew acknowledged that they had the jet in sight and requested visual separation—meaning that they could see and maintain separation from the aircraft on their own—which the controller approved.
 However, it remains unclear if they had acknowledged the correct aircraft.

 At 8:47 p.m.
 EST, 20 seconds before the collision, the controller asked the helicopter crew if they had the CRJ in sight.
 An audible air traffic radar conflict alert in the background of the transmission was present.
 One second later, the airliner crew received an automatic traffic advisory from their traffic collision avoidance system (TCAS) which was accompanied by an audible announcement in the cockpit, "traffic; traffic."
-However, TCAS resolution advisories with audible instructions like "climb; climb " or "descend; descend" are automatically disabled when an aircraft is below 900 ft above ground level to avoid guiding an aircraft into potential collisions with terrain or other aircraft in congested terminal airspace.
+However, TCAS resolution advisories with audible instructions like "climb; climb" or "descend; descend" are automatically disabled when an aircraft is below 900 ft above ground level to avoid guiding an aircraft into potential collisions with terrain or other aircraft in congested terminal airspace.
 TCAS traffic advisories are disabled below 400 ft.

 Seventeen seconds before the collision, the controller instructed the helicopter to pass behind Flight 5342.
 One of the helicopter crew members depressed a mic for 0.8 seconds to communicate with the controller during this transmission, which may have caused the "pass behind" part of the transmission to be missed by the helicopter crew.
 The helicopter crew again confirmed they had an airplane in sight and requested visual separation from the airliner, which the controller approved again.

 Fifteen seconds before the crash, flight instructor and co-pilot Chief Warrant Officer 2 Andrew Loyd Eaves asked the pilot, Capt.
-Rebecca M. Lobach, to change course.
+Rebecca M. Lobach, to change course by making a sharp left to the east river bank.
+Capt.
+Lobach acknowledged the request and attempted to execute it, but failed.
 Seven seconds before the collision, the airliner "rolled out on final" (finished its turn) to line up with runway 33.
 One second before the crash, the airliner increased its pitch with its elevators deflected close to their maximum nose-up travel.